wso2/docs-is/en/docs/extend/write-a-custom-password-validator.md

-# Writing a Custom Password Validator
+# Write a Custom Password Validator

 !!! warning
     These instructions will be deprecated.